 - The project is currently being supervised by Mr. Selvam, founder and Executive Director of READ.
 The daily work is led by Mr. Pandu, a hardworking farmer, and several other staff.
 On some days (such as planting, harvesting etc), many local people are hired as day laborers to do the work.
 These day laborers are thus already exposed to the new agricultural methods.
 Many of them said they are impressed with the way the crops are growing, and have already asked for additional training.

 - Soil testing has been done in 2018, and revealed that the soil is lacking on some micronutrients.
 Supplementation of these micronutrients is expected to increase the net productivity several fold.
-We plan to implement this in 2019.
+We plan to implement this late 2019.

 We are grateful to everyone who has already donated to this program to get it started.
 Additional funds are required to develop this program into a longterm sustainable program that can train many farmers.
 Click the “donate” button on the top of the screen, or mail a check payable to “Sahaya International”, with mention “farm program”, to Sahaya International, 1504 Portola Street, Davis, CA 95616.
 Thank you!